biodiversitydata-se/mol-mod/README.md

 ```

 ### File uploads
 The size limit you set in nginx (*molecular.conf: client_max_body_size*) needs to correspond to the setting in flask (*.env: MAX_CONTENT_LENGTH*) for restriction to work properly.
-Note that neither the flask development server nor uwsgi handles this well, resulting in a connection reset error instead of a 413 response (See Connection Reset Issue in [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/fileuploads/)) *when testing locally*.
+Note that neither the flask development server nor uwsgi handles this well, resulting in a connection reset error instead of a 413 response (See Connection Reset Issue in [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/fileuploads/)), but see added file validation in *molmod/static/js/main.js*.

 When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variables *UPLOAD_EMAIL* or *DEV_UPLOAD_EMAIL*.